CyberneticLearningSystems/AI4REALNET-T3.4/src/utils/solution/README.md

 # Solution Utils
-The funcitons in this package serve to support the translation of atomic actions in flatland to human-readable solutions
+The functions in this package serve to support the translation of atomic actions in flatland to human-readable solutions

 ## Solution Translation
 The ``SolutionTranslator`` encodes and decodes solutions, essentially serving as the intersection between the artificial agents and the human agents.
 Two core functions are considered: